nyxrobotics/blender_scripts/README.md

 ## Notes

 - The output uses ROS's coordinate system (X forward, Y left, Z up).
-- The generated cube objects are added to your scene for verification.
+- The generated cube objects are added to your scene for visual confirmation.
-- You can change the name prefix (`UCX_`) in the operator’s options.
+- You can change the name prefix (`UCX_`) in the operator’s options (visible in the F3 search operator input).

 ## License